Rigboone-68/R-Programming/README.md

 # R-Programming
 Scripts generated using R to build concepts.
+Its better if you used RStudio to work with R.